 This post may contain affiliate links.
 Click here to read my full disclosure.

-When thinking about how to start a blog, one can easily become overwhelmed.
-There’s a TON of information out there on the world wide web, and many tutorials skip over the basics of starting a blog and use terminology that not everyone quite understands.
-That’s why I’ve created this guide for you!
-It’s a step by step action plan so you can start writing your first blog post in 30 minutes or less!
+That’s why I’ve created this easy guide for you!
+It’s a step by step guide to launching a blog in 2020 so you can start writing your first blog post in 30 minutes or less!

 - What are you going to write about?

 - Who is going to be your host?
 In my opinion, self-hosted is the ONLY way to go.
 I know you’re wondering “What’s the difference between hosted and self-hosted?”.
-I’ll explain why soon.
+I’ll explain that soon.

 - What will your domain name be?
 For example, a mom who shares her keto recipes might want the domain ‘ketomom.com’.